12 Hosta Problems With Pictures

 Check the soil around your hosta’s roots constantly.
 As soon as the soil dries out more than 1 inch, water the hosta with 1 gallon of water or more if it is a large variety.

-Read more about this problem in this article: Do hostas need a lot of water?
+Read also: Do hostas need a lot of water?

 Crown rot